 Vera is an equal opportunity/affirmative action employer.
-All qualified applicants will be considered for employment without unlawful discrimination based on race, color, creed, national origin, sex, age, disability, marital status, sexual orientation, military status, prior record of arrest or conviction, citizenship status, or current employment status.
+All qualified applicants will be considered for employment without unlawful discrimination based on race, color, creed, national origin, sex, age, disability, marital status, sexual orientation, military status, prior record of arrest or conviction, citizenship status, current employment status, or caregiver status.

 Vera works to advance justice, particularly racial justice, in an increasingly multicultural country and globally connected world.
 We value diverse experiences, including with regard to educational background and justice system contact, and depend on a diverse staff to carry out our mission.

 For more information about Vera, please visit www.vera.org